engrmahabub/wee/syntax/syntax.md

 ## Modify values

-We can modify variables using _set_ statement.
+One can modify variables using _set_ statement.

 ```
 let a = 10  -- declare integer variable